originally published March 22, 2017

 And then it happened to Scottie Pippen.
 His brain went on a vacation.
 His ego blew up larger than the 18,676 screaming fans.
 He went and sat down on the bench.

 His teammates were in shock.
 What was he doing?
 They tried to get his ass up.
-They pleaded with him but this was the thing everyone knew.
-Pippen never would have pulled that crap if Jordan was there.
-And if Jordan was there he wouldn’t have said, “come on Pip, get up.”
+They pleaded with him, but this was the thing everyone knew.
+Pippen would never have pulled that crap if Jordan was there.
+And if Jordan were there he wouldn’t have said, “come on Pip, get up.”
 Jordan would have forcibly pulled his ass back into that game.
 Or, he would have slapped Pippen the way he slapped Steve Kerr.
 But Jordan was playing baseball.

 Jordan was playing baseball.